freenas/freenas-docs/userguide/storage.rst

 * The %brand% encryption design is only suitable for safe disposal of disks independent of the encryption key.
 As long as the key and the disks are intact, the system is vulnerable to being decrypted.
-The key should be protected by a strong passphrase and any backups of the key should be securely stored.
+The protect the key by a strong passphrase and secure any backups of the key.

 * If the encryption key is lost, the data on the disks is inaccessible.
 Always back up the key!